Netcracker/KubeMarine/documentation/TlsTermination.md

 you could use `certs_renew` maintenance procedure, for details refer to [certificate renew maintenance procedure](/documentation/Maintenance.md#configuring-certificate-renew-procedure-for-nginx-ingress-controller).

-**Important:** the default certificate should be issues to wildcard hostnames, so that it could be used for all ingresses.
+**Important:** the default certificate should be issued to wildcard hostnames, so that it could be used for all ingresses.